This is a common subversion of Tyrant Takes the Helm

 - As a matter of fact, many people get concerned when a manager seems too nice on the first day as this might mean A Wolf in Sheep's Clothing.

-- Peisistratos was an Athenian tyrant after Solon, but only a tyrant in so much as he siezed power by force, then becoming a benevolant ruler.
-Greeks didn't associate the word tyrant with a malevolant ruler.
+- Peisistratos was an Athenian tyrant after Solon, but only a tyrant in so much as he seized power by force, then becoming a benevolant ruler.
+Of course, Ancient Greece did not automatically assume the tyrannos to be a malevolent ruler.